-Issue 4: Assessment is excessive on an actual land value basis

-In the event that the CARB determined that the subject property is appropriately valued as vacant land, the Complainant presented evidence to show that the \$225.49 per square foot rate used in the assessment is excessive.
+Issue 4: Assessment is excessive on an actual land value basis land, the Complainant presented evidence to show that the \$215 per square foot rate used in the assessment is excessive.
 A number of comparables were presented and most of these were challenged by the Respondent.